dwyl/elixir-auth-facebook/README.md

 }
 ```

-A reverse proxy can enable the HTTPS protocol with an SSL certificate authority.
-It is a piece of software between the internet and your app that intercepts the traffic and forwards it back to the app.
+A reverse proxy is a piece of software between the internet and your app.
+It intercepts the traffic and forwards it back to the app.

 Once it is running, your app can be reached at <https://localhost>.
 Of course, your app is still running as normal behind, on <http://localhost:4000>.
 The port differentiates these modes.